 In addition to possessing small town rustic charm Bocas Town boasts paved streets, treated potable water, several new hotels and restaurants and such modern conveniences as cable television and wireless internet service.
 As in all of Panama the currency is the US dollar, and in Bocas you will find that many of the local people are fluent in English.

 Bocas del Toro may be one of the last easily accessible areas where the dream of owning a piece of paradise for an affordable price is still a reality.
-Oceanfront home sites, tropical rain forest retreats, large secluded farms, ocean view properties; these can still be purchased at a fraction of the prices elsewhere.
+Oceanfront home sites, tropical rain forest retreats, large secluded farms, ocean view properties; these can still be purchased at a fraction of the prices elsewhere in the Caribbean.

 Most of the information you read will tell you that the country of Panama has two seasons–the dry season from January to April and the wet season from May to December.
 This is true of the Pacific coast and some other parts of Panama, but not necessarily of Bocas del Toro, which lies in the Caribbean Sea.